mmistakes/jekyll-theme-skinny-bones/_posts/media/2014-05-10-another-sample-media-page.md

   creditlink: http://mademistakes.com
 ---

-Several pipelines are currently available for mining GenBank for a given taxon set (see SUPERSMART and PHLAWD).
-However, the main goal of this tutorial is to retrieve all the available sequences for a series of species within R.
+Several pipelines are currently available for mining GenBank database for a given lineage (see SUPERSMART and PHLAWD).
+The main goal of this tutorial is largely similar, but using an straightforward way for retrieving the sequences.
+I'm not doing any sort of blasting here but I'll do it in a future version.

 ### Materials